skyzyx/resume/resumes/ryanparman-general-cv.md

 ### [WePay] — Redwood City, CA

 > WePay is an online payment service provider which provides “payments for platforms”, where examples of platforms are GoFundMe, Care.com, and Xbox.
-It was acquired by JPMorgan Chase in October 2017.
+JPMorgan Chase acquired WePay in October 2017.

 #### DevOps Engineer (April 2015—September 2016)

 * Led a cross-company initiative to upgrade the monolithic application from [PHP] 5.4 to PHP 5.6 (the latest at the time).
 Facilitated cross-team collaboration among all major engineering teams and QA departments to achieve results.
 * Initiated a program to automate the creation of base server images for cloud servers.
 This allowed new servers to boot and begin serving traffic ~75% faster.
 * Invested in monitoring and alerting systems to prevent customer-facing issues ([New Relic], [Grafana]).
-* Explored _configuration-as-code_ for cloud infrastructure in [Google Cloud Platform][GCP] in order to improve reliability and efficiency.
+* Explored _configuration-as-code_ for cloud infrastructure in [Google Cloud Platform][GCP] to improve reliability and efficiency.

 #### Senior API Engineer (April 2014—April 2015)

-* Led the company’s [HackerOne](https://www.hackerone.com) program, coordinating across teams to address security issues.
+* Led the company’s [HackerOne](https://www.hackerone.com) security program, coordinating across teams to address security issues.
-* Built a development environment for engineering teams.
-Reduced new engineer onboarding time from 2 weeks to 1 day.
+* Built a local development environment for engineering teams using [Vagrant].
+Eliminated "works on my machine", and reduced new engineer onboarding time from 2 weeks to 1 day (measured by when a new employee could make their first commit).
 * Expanded WePay’s payment security offerings by designing MFA-as-a-Service (U.S. patent filing [US15042104]).

 ### [Amazon Web Services] — Seattle, WA